Soft Delete

 Soft delete retention duration

 When you create a bucket, a default soft delete policy is added to the bucket with a retention duration of 7 days, which is the minimum retention duration for a soft delete policy.
-You can set the retention duration to a maximum of 90 days or to 0 days, which disables soft delete for the bucket.
+For improved protection, you can select any retention duration up to a maximum of 90 days.
+Alternatively, you can set the retention duration to 0 days, which disables soft delete for the bucket.

 Within a soft delete policy's retention duration, you can restore deleted objects, but after the duration ends, Cloud Storage permanently deletes the objects.
 The soft delete retention duration is measured in seconds.
 However, some tools, like the Google Cloud console and the Google Cloud CLI, enable you to set and view the retention duration using other units of time for convenience.